ghostkcleung/tft_framework/md/LineUsage.md

 # Line

 "Line" is composed of a series of points connected together through [Bresenham’s line algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm).
-When we set the start point and the end point, we can draw a line.
+We can draw a line after the setting of color, start point and end point.

 ## Methods
 There are methods other than basic Point and Color